Community First Champion Center

 The Community First Champion Center is a 164,000 sqft indoor sports center in Grand Chute, in the U.S. state of Wisconsin.
-The facility is primarily intended to be used for youth sports/community sporting activities and as of early 2019 is not planned to house a professional sports team.
+The facility is primarily used for youth sports/community sporting activities and does not house a professional sports team.

 The sports center was expected to cost $30 million to build.
 The cost of construction was provided by a 3% hotel-room tax being charged throughout the Fox Cities region; this tax was also used to pay for the Fox Cities Exhibition Center.
-It is expected to contribute around $8–12 million the Fox Cities economy, one of the fast-growing regions in the United States.
+Shortly before its opening, it was expected to contribute around $8–12 million to the Fox Cities economy.

 Location and design

 The arena is located along County Highway GV just north of the Fox River Mall shopping district and less than .5 mi west of Fox Cities Stadium.
 The new arena broke ground on September 18, 2018.
 It opened in November 2019.

-The Center has 3 separate arena spaces with one being permanently set up with an ice rink and another 2 multi-purpose arenas which could handle court sports, concerts, or additional ice rinks.
-The total capacity of all 3 arenas is expected to be between 3 and 4 thousand.
+The Center has three separate arena spaces with one being permanently set up with an ice rink and another two multi-purpose arenas which could handle court sports, concerts, or additional ice rinks.
+The total capacity of all three arenas was expected to be between three and four thousand.